Information for Teachers

 Teachers, therefore, are extremely important to us and form a crucial way of encouraging young people into the YMT Company.
 In order to facilitate this we offer a number of ways for teachers and schools to work with us and in return we hope to provide more opportunities with the company.

 YMT is currently undergoing a programme of research and workshop delivery for schools.
-From this we hope to formulate a programme of schools and outreach activity for the period 2015-2018.
+From this we are formulating a programme of schools and outreach activity for the period 2015-2018.
 We are keen for teachers to join us in this discusssion and ongoing programme.

 YMT and the NASUWT